-How To Build A Strong Church – 5 Key Areas Of Focus
+How To Build A Strong Church: Master These 5 Key Areas

-My hope is that this 5 step guide will help you identify the key areas of focus you as a leader can work on to bring about real change and growth.
+This 5-step guide is designed to assist you in identifying the key areas of focus as a leader to drive real change and growth.

-Knowing how to build a strong church means a greater impact in your local communities and more lives saved.
+By understanding how to build a strong church, you’ll make a greater impact in your local community and positively transform lives.

-Taking care of your existing congregation?
-Actively reaching out to get new members?
+It’s a constant balancing act between taking care of your existing congregation and actively reaching out to new members.

-I think it’s easy to feel like that sometimes, pulled and stretched in every direction…
+Sometimes, it can feel like you’re being pulled and stretched in every direction…

 You can’t do everything.

-In growing a strong church, I think it’s more beneficial to think about church growth in terms of getting ‘unstuck’, instead of thinking you just need more people.
+In growing a strong church, I think it’s better to think about church growth in terms of getting ‘unstuck’, rather than thinking you just need more people.

 Getting unstuck is the answer, which means there will be certain things that need to change.

-As a pastor you’ll find more solutions to what holds your back if you think in terms of getting unstuck, instead of just getting bigger.
+As a pastor and leader, you’ll find more solutions to what holds you back if you think in terms of getting unstuck, instead of just getting bigger.

-The Great Commission challenge is not about growing bigger congregation, but growing more spiritually significant people.
+The Great Commission challenge is not about growing bigger congregations but growing more spiritually significant people.

 In the US, 80% of churches have less than 200 attending members.
 Without a major shift in focus starting from the senior pastor down, the chances are, these churches will only ever see slight growth (if any).